 - 1. Attend monthly PMCB Seminar Series - 2.
-Register for and attend MBIM 605 Journal Club every term - 3.
-Register for and attend the Departmental Seminar, MBIM 607, through end of program
+Register for and attend MGEN 605 or MGEN/CANB 606 Journal Club every term

+3. Register for and attend the Departmental Seminar, MGEN 607a, through end of program (optional registration for seminar during the term that the student is writing their dissertation and defending)